-An in-depth look at the duties, responsibilities, schooling, requirements, certifications, job outlook, and salary expectations for today’s Nurse Educators
+An in-depth look at the duties, responsibilities, schooling, requirements, certifications, job outlook, and salary.

-Nurse Educators are registered nurses who combine their extensive knowledge and instructional skills with hands-on experience to serve an indispensable role in the field of nursing: training the next generation of skilled nurses.
+Nurse Educators are Registered Nurses (RNs) who combine their extensive knowledge and hands-on experience to serve an indispensable role in the nursing field—training the next generation of skilled nurses.

-Nurse Educators are responsible for helping prepare tomorrow’s nurses for the myriad challenges of working in the healthcare field.
-They integrate advanced knowledge of not just the medical profession and its practices, but also of the day-to-day patient care that makes up the bulk of a nurse’s job.
+Nurse Educators are responsible for helping prepare tomorrow’s nurses for the various challenges of working in the healthcare field.
+They integrate advanced knowledge of not just the medical profession and its practices but also of the day-to-day patient care that makes up the bulk of a nurse’s job.

-In being the best, most knowledgeable nurses they can be, Nurse Educators impart their experience and knowledge in both classroom settings as well as on the floor, to ensure the next generation of nurses carries on the highest level of skill and competency.
+By sharing their nursing expertise with others, Nurse Educators impart their experience and knowledge in both classroom settings and on the floor to ensure the next generation of nurses carries on the highest level of skill and competency.

 Experienced and skilled Nurse Educators rank amongst the top 10% of nurses in the country in terms of pay.

-Continue reading this career guide if you’re interested in specializing in the Nurse Educator role.
-We will cover how to become a Nurse Educator as well as the specific duties, responsibilities, and salary* expectations for this vital profession.
+Continue reading this career guide if you’re interested in transitioning into a Nurse Educator role.
+We will cover how to become a Nurse Educator and the specific duties, responsibilities, and salary* expectations for this important profession.

 Nurse Educator Definition